awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

   For a versioned bucket \(versioning\-enabled or versioning\-suspended bucket\), the `Transition` action applies to the current object version\.
 To manage noncurrent versions, Amazon S3 defines the `NoncurrentVersionTransition` action \(described later in this topic\)\.
 + **Expiration action element** – The `Expiration` action expires objects identified in the rule and applies to eligible objects in any of the Amazon S3 storage classes\.
 For more information about storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md)\.
 Amazon S3 makes all expired objects unavailable\.
 Whether the objects are permanently removed depends on the versioning state of the bucket\.
 **Important**
-Object expiration Lifecycle policies do not remove incomplete multipart uploads\.
+Object expiration lifecycle configurations do not remove incomplete multipart uploads\.
 To remove incomplete multipart uploads, you must use the **AbortIncompleteMultipartUpload** Lifecycle configuration action that is described later in this section\.
   + **Non\-versioned bucket** – The `Expiration` action results in Amazon S3 permanently removing the object\.
   + **Versioned bucket** – For a versioned bucket \(that is, versioning\-enabled or versioning\-suspended\), there are several considerations that guide how Amazon S3 handles the `Expiration` action\.
 For more information, see [Using versioning in S3 buckets](Versioning.md)\.
 Regardless of the versioning state, the following applies:
     + The `Expiration` action applies only to the current version \(it has no impact on noncurrent object versions\)\.